Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Discussion

-We have taken cues from well-established approaches in the literature while creating our Global Ease of Living Index.
-In particular, we have used a weighted average mean approach to develop our score, which is in line with the four sub-pillars that the Indian government has established for their Ease of Living score \cite{mohua2018ease}.
+We have taken cues from well-established approaches in the literature while creating our Global EoLI.
+In particular, we have used a weighted average approach to develop our score, which is in line with the four sub-pillars that the Indian government has established for their Ease of Living score \cite{mohua2018ease}.
 Furthermore, in our Quality of Life sub-index, we have incorporated various factors, encompassing standard of living, education, and health.
 This strategy draws inspiration from the HDI \cite{undp_hdi}, one of the most well-known composite indices that assesses human development along three main dimensions: standard of living (Gross National Income per capita), education (mean and expected years of schooling), and health (life expectancy) \cite{undp_hdi}.
 We have utilised PCA to capture latent variables that encapsulate the maximum amount of information from our data, resulting in composite scores for the respective sub-indices.
 A large body of research \cite{Srivastava,Delalić_Šikalo} showed the effectiveness of PCA in creating composite indexes, which has motivated our framework.

-Even though our Global Ease of Living Index has yielded insightful information about living standards around the world thanks to thorough data analysis and rigorous methodology, there are still areas ripe for future enhancement.
+Although our Global EoLI has yielded insightful information about living standards around the world thanks to thorough data analysis and rigorous methodology, there are still areas ripe for future enhancement.
 Complex and incomplete data patterns could be handled much better by integrating sophisticated imputation techniques based on data augmentation \cite{khan2024review} with Random Forest models.
-Furthermore, utilizing Bayesian deep learning \cite{kulkarniChandra2024bayes} for imputation would provide an improved method of handling uncertainty, enhancing data precision and resilience in general.
-By integrating Bayesian ranking techniques \cite{rendle2012bpr} into index creation, comparative analysis can be improved, and fair rank can be established.
+Furthermore, utilising Bayesian deep learning \cite{kulkarniChandra2024bayes} for imputation would provide an improved method of handling uncertainty, enhancing data precision and resilience in general.
+By integrating Bayesian ranking techniques \cite{rendle2012bpr} into index creation, comparative analysis can be improved, and a fair rank can be established.